Publications

 How do artists see place and reflect that lens in their work?
 The book explores the complex histories that make New Orleans an exceptionally fertile place for artists and its unresolved conflicts and impending threats makes such work one of urgency.
 Building on labs that took place in 2022, Kolaj Institute will host New Orleans Collage Artist Lab: City Archive in 2023, a five-day intensive of workshops, discussions, and collage making designed to foster the integration of history and place into a collage artist’s practice.
 Image by Patricia Doucet.

-RECENT PUBLICATIONS
+PAST PUBLICATIONS

 PoetryXCollage Volume Four